 7) Purchasing or otherwise acquiring and submitting as one's own work, any research paper or other assignment prepared by another individual or by a firm.
 This section does not apply to the word processing of the rough or final versions of an assignment by a professional service.

 8) Submitting the same essay, thesis, report, or another project, without substantial revision or expansion of the work, in an attempt to obtain credit for work submitted in another course.

 "Plagiarism" in general, but not limited to, means the appropriation of another's work and the inadequately or inappropriately acknowledged incorporation of that work in one's own written, oral, visual or the performance of an original act or routine that is offered for credit.

 "Collusion" in general, but not limited to, means the unauthorized collaboration with another person in preparing any work offered for credit.

 "Abuse of resource materials" in general, but not limited to, means the mutilation, destruction, concealment, theft or alteration of materials provided to assist students in the mastery of course content.

-*Please note that not all activities that constitute academic misconduct are listed in specific detail in the UPPS 07.10.10.
+*Please note that not all activities that constitute academic misconduct are listed in specific detail in UPPS No. 07.10.10, Honor Code.
 It is expected that students will honor the spirit of academic integrity and will not place themselves in the position of being charged with academic misconduct.